Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: -adic Gross-Zagier formulas

 Recall the class $\eta_\circ$ of Definition $\ref{def eta}$, then the tensor product $(\lambda_\alpha)^*\omega_\mrm{P}\otimes\eta_\circ$ belongs to the convenient $(\varphi, N,\Gamma_{F_\alpha})$-module $(D_{\msf{g}_\mrm{P},\msf{f}_\circ})^*(1)_{F_\alpha}\cong (D_{\msf{g}_\mrm{P},\msf{f}_\circ})_{F_\alpha}$ and it makes sense to try to evaluate

-We use the functoriality of the formation of the syntomic Abel-Jacobi map to move the computation on a Hilbert-Blumenthal variety where the theory of overconvergent $p$-adic Hilbert cuspforms with level at $p$ was developed by Kisin and Lai in (\cite{Kisin-Lai}). \begin{lemma} The following equality holds
+We use the functoriality of the formation of the syntomic Abel--Jacobi map to move the computation on a Hilbert--Blumenthal variety where the theory of overconvergent $p$-adic Hilbert cuspforms with level at $p$ was developed by Kisin and Lai in (\cite{Kisin-Lai}). \begin{lemma} The following equality holds

 \end{lemma} \begin{proof} By definition $w_{\mathfrak{p}_2^\alpha} = \mathfrak{T}_{\tau_{\mathfrak{p}_2}} \circ \nu_\alpha$ and $ \lambda_\alpha = (-)^* \circ \mathfrak{T}_{\tau_\alpha} $, thus by a direct calculation using complex uniformizations one sees that